dbrugne/donut/README.md

 - [x] On profile page if I click on join should pesist request URL and redirect me after login
 - [x] Signup success redirect to chat interface (or persisted URL)

+- Share
+- [x] Add in room action block : view profile, share : on facebook or permanent URL (- [x] Add a feature to post on Facebook to invite users)

 - History
 - [ ] User disconnected still appear in room
 - [ ] View room history even events where i was offline
 - [ ] Bug: some user left in room users list => just send a user:offline notification to everyone in user room (get room list from Mongo)

-- Share
-- [ ] Add in room action block : view profile, share : on facebook or permanent URL (- [ ] Add a feature to post on Facebook to invite users)
+- [ ] Like button on each post
 - [ ] Add notification to owner/op when a user enter in room
 - [ ] Add email to notify of user connection
 - [ ] Restore user count on room cards on homepage and profile drawer